DIY Wood Block Art

 You can read more in depth about my Interior Paint colors here.

-Looking for easy pre-made art to buy?
+Looking for easy pre-made black and white abstract art to buy?
 Check these out:

-What supplies do you need to make Wooden Art Blocks?
+What supplies are needed to make Wooden Art Blocks?

 (2) 1″ x 10″ x 6′ Whitewood Boards